bbbayhan/chatbot-react/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-This is a chatbot exercise done with antd library, React and Redux.
+This is a chatbot exercise done with antd library, React and the state container Redux.